cpp-for-yourself/lectures-and-homeworks/lectures/error_handling.md

 I believe that this concludes a more of less complete overview of how to deal (and how *not* to deal) with errors in modern C++.

-As a short summary, I hope that I could convince you that these are some sane suggestions:
+As a short summary, I hope that I could convince you that these are some sane suggestions (that can also be found in the [final example](code/error_handling/comparison_game/comparison_game_expected.cpp)):

 - Use `CHECK` and similar macros for dealing with unrecoverable errors like programming bugs or contract violations in order to fail as fast as possible when they are encountered;
 - Keep the test coverage of the code high to reduce chances of crashing in the released code;